jrossc/jrossc/README.md

 ### Hi there 👋

 I am a software developer with more than 7 years of doing back-end development using C#.
-My repositories are collections of self-learning codes for different technologies.
+My repositories are collections of self-learning codes.

 📫 How to reach me: